jimcrews/crewsj.github.io/kubernetes-getting-started.md

 k create service clusterip nginx --tcp=80:80 --dry-run=client -o yaml > nginx-service.yaml
 ```

-Update the yaml selector app to point to our deployment: 'nginx-deploy':
+We need to point the service to our containers.
+Update the yaml selector section:
 ```
 selector:
     app: nginx-deploy